 For no particular reason we know of, today has been declared "Brandy Alexander Day".
 Hoorah!

 According to cocktail legend, the Brandy Alexander was first served in 1922 at the wedding of Princess Mary and Viscount Lascelles in London.
-So logic would have it that their wedding day is also the Brandy Alexander's birthday and they were married on 31st January, hence today is Brandy Alexander Day.
+So logic would have it that their wedding day is also Brandy Alexander's birthday, and they were married on 31st January, hence today is Brandy Alexander Day.
 Only they were actually married on 28 February!

 Then we remembered that the Brandy Alexander was John Lennon's favourite drink, so there must be something notable about the Beatles which occurred on 31st January?
 Sadly, not that we can find.
 However, yesterday was the anniversary of the band's last gig.